kartik-v/bootstrap-fileinput/CHANGE.md

 **Date:** _under development_

+- (enh #1400): Enhance image auto orientation for zoom images when thumbnail is hidden.
 - (enh #1399): Enhance Krajee Explorer themes for better image preview.
 - (enh #1398): Resumable uploads enhancements (only when `enableResumableUpload` is `true`):
     - Add new properties to fileActionSettings: